-Our existing portfolio includes a broad range of activity, from academic partnerships (such as the Scottish Power Active Research Centre) through to technology demonstration (such as our LCNF Tier 2 project Flexible Networks).
+Our existing portfolio includes a broad range of activity, from academic partnerships (such as the Scottish Power Active Research Centre) through to technology demonstration (such as Active Management Network).
+We will continue to build on this portfolio.

 Based on our experience and view of the current industry, we will focus our ED1 innovation activity on a number of topics.
 We have mapped these topics against our stakeholders' priorities below.